JoFrieWeiss/Yong-Weiss-et-al.-2025/Graphics & Statistics/ReadMe.md

 ))
 ```

-## Reproducibility
+## Data and code availability

-The scripts in `Graphics & Statistics/` contain the statistical analysis procedures used in this study.
+The datasets and R scripts required to reproduce the statistical analyses are publicly available in this repository.

-## Contact
+The repository contains the analysis code together with the corresponding input datasets used for the GLMM and PCA analyses.

 For any questions regarding the code or the analysis, please contact Josefine Friederike Weiß at Josefine-Friederike.Weiss@awi.de